One of the most common questions we get is: what is a messaging app?

 In this model:

-• Some gameplay happens in chat.
+- Some interaction happens in chat.

-• Some gameplay happens on the web.
+- Some interaction happens on the web.

-• Messages do more than notify - they coordinate, prompt, and shape the experience.
+- Messages do more than notify - they coordinate, prompt, and shape the experience.

 This is where the medium starts to shine.